Tel: 020 8240 4125

 Paul’s background is in secondary teaching.
 He worked as an English teacher, deputy and head of department in West London schools for ten years.
 Paul then moved to teach A-Level at a West London FE college where he taught English language, literature, drama and communication studies.

 Paul’s first degree is in English Studies and he holds a PGCE in Secondary English.
-He completed an MA in English Studies in Education and is currently working on his PhD thesis.
+He completed an MA in English Studies in Education and his PhD thesis explored the ‘Professional Memory’ of English teachers.
 Paul has a range of experience that allows him to teach over a number of subject areas on the Education and Social Science undergraduate course.

 - Year 2 tutor